Sympa (software): History

-Sympa development started in 1995 and was first released in 1997.
+Sympa development began in 1995 and it was first released in 1997.
 Its initial goal was to ensure continuity with the TULP list manager, produced partly by the initial author of Sympa, Christophe Wolfhugel.
-The initial version of Sympa included authentication, flexible command management, high performance in internal data access, and object-oriented code for easy code maintenance.
+The first version of Sympa included authentication, flexible command management, high performance in internal data access, and object-oriented code for easy code maintenance.

 Since 2011, Sympa development has been handled by RENATER.

-Since 2017, Sympa development has been handled by The Sympa Community.
+Since 2017, Sympa development has been done by The Sympa Community.

 Adoption

-Among the customers adopting Sympa are the Scottish universities of Edinburgh and Glasgow.
+Among the customers adopting Sympa are the universities in Edinburgh and Glasgow.